JoelGonzalez02/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    I learned about server side routing and middleware.

 - [ ] Describe Middleware?

+    Middleware are an array of functions that can be used to add features to express such as authentication and logging.

 - [ ] Describe a Resource?

+    A resource is a part of the database schema that stores data such as id's, numbers, strings or booleans.

 - [ ] What can the API return to help clients know if a request was successful?

+    It can return an http status code such as code 200 for a successful operation or 201 to indicate something was created successfully.

 - [ ] How can we partition our application into sub-applications?

+        We can make various routers to handle different endpoints CRUD operations.

 ## Minimum Viable Product